krithikamayuri/EmpRoster/README.md

 ### Usage

 #### User Roles
-- Admin: Can manage employees, shifts, and system settings.
+- Admin: Can manage manager accounts.
-- Manager: Can create and assign shifts, view schedules, and manage employees.
+- Manager: Can automatically assign shifts, view schedules, and create employees.
 - Employee: Can view their own schedule and update their availability.